 Many other cases have been tried at the state and federal level involving the issuance of Miranda warnings (including cases that involve St. Louis criminal defense).
 And very often, the case hinges upon whether or not such warnings were properly given at the right time by the police during their questioning.
 If, for instance, you are in police custody, but your Miranda rights have not been properly or timely given, then anything you say cannot be held against you as evidence during a subsequent trial.
 As you may have already guessed, a great deal of the discussion centers around whether or not you are actually in the police officer’s custody.
 If you are in custody, then the police must “read you your rights.”
 If you are not in custody, the officer is not under any constitutional obligation to Mirandize you (and therefore anything you say may be used against you).
 Future blog entries will more thoroughly discuss just what constitutes police custody.

-Whatever your legal issue depends on, the expert St. Louis criminal defense attorneys at Brinkman & Alter, LLC have been helping people with their criminal-related matters for years.
+Whatever your legal issue depends on, the expert St. Louis criminal defense attorneys at The Bankruptcy Company have been helping people with their criminal-related matters for years.
 Our goal is to make sure you understand exactly what you rights are, what your range of options would be, and to guide you through the entire process from start to finish.
-We have two locations: in the Central West End, at 1 North Taylor, St. Louis, MO 63108; and in the Twin Cities of Festus / Crystal City, at 1000 Truman Blvd (Highway 61/67) 63019.
+We have one location by appointment only: 4625 Lindell Blvd St. Louis, MO 63108.
 The initial consultation is free of charge.
 Call today to learn more.